 |Multicultural: (Select one course from the approved list)||3|

 In addition to the University Core Curriculum requirements, the student must complete the program requirements.

 Eligibility for the Capstone Option Requires the Student to:

 - Have entered a bachelor’s degree program at SIU which participates in the Capstone Option.

-- A student who changes their major will require recertification for Capstone for the new program by no later than the end of the first semester in the new program and have earned no more than 12 semester hours toward the new bachelor’s degree program.
+- A student who changes their major will require recertification for Capstone for the new program by no later than the end of the first semester in the new program.
 Recertification occurs when the student requests change of curriculum form with Capstone Option indicated from the new degree program to be processed through the Registrar’s Office.

-- Have earned an associate degree, or equivalent certification, in a non-baccalaureate-oriented program of at least 60 semester hours by no later than the end of the first semester in the bachelor’s degree program at SIU.
+- Have earned an associate degree, or equivalent certification, in a non-baccalaureate-oriented program of at least 60 semester hours.
 Equivalent certification, for the purposes of Capstone eligibility, is defined as the formal completion of a technically-oriented program of two years duration (60 semester hours), resulting in the receipt of the equivalent of an associate degree (certificate, diploma, or other documentation as provided by the student’s educational institution).

 - Have submitted all transfer work including the associate degree prior to being approved for the Capstone Option.
 This documentation includes all official transcripts from other institutions and may include test reports, evaluation of military experience, work experience, or whatever other kind of training has been used to award the associate degree.
 Official transcripts from other institutions must not be more than 30 days old when received by SIU.